ebzzry/ebzzry.github.io/en/fkd/squandered.md

 is not only horrendous, but also unsurprisingly stupid.
 When we were still young, we reach out to empty space, and create our own discoveries.
 We find out about things previously untaught to us.

-We have the willful disregard for danger and authority; we do not care how about the scratches and bruises that we get, as long as we satisfy our wild and insatiable taste for discovery.
+We have the willful disregard for danger and authority—we do not care how about the scratches and bruises that we get, as long as we satisfy our wild and insatiable taste for discovery.
 When fueled by curiosity, we discover yet another realm of possibilities—we find ourselves immersed in dimensions never before heard or seen, and no matter how much dirt and mud we lather up to our